 This should almost support pre-tcsh C shells, too.
 There are a number of known places it doesn't, which are mentioned in comments in the script.
 If you're unlucky enough to still be on a system that doesn't give you a modern tcsh option, you may still be able to use this with a little hacking.

-Historically, I've just had the individual files here, and never really had "releases" so much as just "copy up my changes whenever it strikes me to".
-I'm trying to be at least a little more formal about it, so we'll try having actual releases now and see how that goes.
+In pre-history, I just had the individual files here, and never really had "releases" so much as just "copy up my changes whenever it strikes me to".
+When I did a little reworking and cleanup of the structure of the files ca. 2006, I decided to also be at least a little more formal about it, so I made more of an actual release.

 There are two files included in the tarball; the core .tcshrc, and the configuration file .tcshrc.conf.
 Stick them both in your home dir, fiddle with .tcshrc.conf 'till it suits you, and then forget about it for 10 years.